|Recommended System Requirements|

-The GeForce 210 1GB has 6.4 GB/sec greater memory bandwidth than the GeForce 8400 GS, which means that the memory performance of the GeForce 210 1GB is marginally better than the GeForce 8400 GS.
+The GeForce 210 1GB has 1.6 GB/sec greater memory bandwidth than the GeForce 8400 GS, which means that the memory performance of the GeForce 210 1GB is marginally better than the GeForce 8400 GS.

 Both the GeForce 8400 GS and the GeForce 210 1GB have 16 Shader Processing Units.
-While the two GPUs have the same number of SPUs, the actual performance delivered by the .
-Knowing that the shader performance of the GeForce 8400 GS is superior, it is not necessary to examine the GPUs' respective Texture and Pixel Fill Rates.
+While the two GPUs have the same number of SPUs, the actual performance delivered by the GeForce 210 1GB is 22 and by the GeForce 8400 GS is 22.
+Knowing that the shader performance of the GeForce 210 1GB is superior, it is not necessary to examine the GPUs' respective Texture and Pixel Fill Rates.

 The GeForce 210 1GB transistor size technology is 40 nm (nanometers) smaller than the GeForce 8400 GS.
 This means that the GeForce 210 1GB is expected to run much cooler and achieve higher clock frequencies than the GeForce 8400 GS.
-As they exhibit similar graphical performance, the GeForce 210 1GB should consume less power than the GeForce 8400 GS.
+While they exhibit similar graphical performance, the GeForce 210 1GB should consume less power than the GeForce 8400 GS.